- We worship together and we joyfully welcome all people.

 - We uphold the Bible and we worship with the Book of Common Prayer.

 - We affirm that committed relationships are lifelong and monogamous.
+The rector of Christ Church has been authorized by the leadership of the parish to perform same sex marriages.

 - We allow divorce and re-marriage under consent and guidance of clergy.